grapa-dev/grapa/README.md

 (op(){4*2})(); | 8 | Creates $OP and executes.
 (@<mul,{4,2}>)(); | 8 | Same but using $OP directly.

-Adding paraeters to $OP.
+Adding parameters to $OP.

 Example: The op command is used for passing parameters into a function.
 When the op command is used, the name is replaced with an array where the first value is "op" and the second value is the function.
 This array is than followed by the parameter list.
-The parameters are used to initilize the namespace for the function.
+The parameters are used to initialize the namespace for the function.

 Commands | Results
 ------------ | -------------